Most incompatible measurements and sum-of-squares optimisation: Degree three

 \subsection{Application to genuine high-dimensional steering}

-Now that we have dimension-dependent bounds, we can derive semi device-independent dimension witnesses~\cite{DSU+21}.
+Now that we have dimension-dependent bounds, we can derive semi-device-independent dimension witnesses~\cite{DSU+21}.
 In this work we do not define genuine high-dimensional steering and refer to~\cite{Des22} for details.
-For $d$-preparable assemblages, plugging \cref{eqn:Hgkd} into~\cite[Eq.~(9)]{Des22}, we have that
+For $d$-preparable assemblages, plugging \cref{eqn:Hgkd} into~\cite[Eq.~(9)]{Des22}, our work gives the following upper bound on the steering robustness:

 for which we give numerical values in \cref{tab:low_more}.
 Note that \cref{eqn:SR} is symmetric by exchange of $k$ and $d$; this only appears to us to be a coincidence.